wbt-solutions/openproject_dart_sdk/doc/AttachmentsApi.md

 Add attachment

-To add an attachment to a WorkPackage, a client needs to issue a request of type `multipart/form-data` with exactly two parts.
+To add an attachment to a work package, a client needs to issue a request of type `multipart/form-data` with exactly two parts.
 The first part *must* be called `metadata`.
 Its content type is expected to be `application/json`, the body *must* be a single JSON object, containing at least the `fileName` and optionally the attachments `description`.
 The second part *must* be called `file`, its content type *should* match the mime type of the file.
 The body *must* be the raw content of the file.
 Note that a `filename` must be indicated in the `Content-Disposition` of this part, however it will be ignored.
 Instead the `fileName` inside the JSON of the metadata part will be used.

 ### Example
 ```dart